Frank Sturing

-Frank Sturing (born May 29, 1997) is a professional soccer player who plays as a centre-back for York United FC in the Canadian Premier League.
+Frank Sturing (born May 29, 1997) is a professional soccer player who plays as a centre-back for Inter Toronto FC in the Canadian Premier League.
 Born in the Netherlands, he represents Canada at international level.

 Early life

 Sturing began playing youth soccer in the Netherlands at age five with Oranje Blauw.
 He joined the youth academy of NEC at age 10.

 Club career

 On 2 April 2017, Sturing made his senior debut for his debut for NEC in the Dutch Eredivisie against Vitesse.
 In February 2018, he signed an extension until June 2020 with an option for an additional year.
-At the end of the 2019-20 season, he departed the club, upon the expiry of his contract, after 13 years with the club.
+At the end of the 2019–20 season, he departed the club, upon the expiry of his contract, after 13 years with the club.

 In October 2020, Sturing joined Eerste Divisie side FC Den Bosch on an amateur basis.

 In September 2021, Sturing signed with Austrian 2.
 Liga side SV Horn.
 In April 2022, he extended his contract for an additional season.
 He departed the club in June 2023.

-In January 2024, he signed with Canadian Premier League club York United FC.
+In January 2024, he signed with Canadian Premier League club York United FC (later re-branded as Inter Toronto FC.
 Cavalry FC and Pacific FC had also been interested in signing him.
 He made his debut for York on April 26 against Vancouver FC.

-On January 21, 2025, Sturing re-signed with York United FC for the 2025 season.
+In January 2025, Sturing re-signed with York United FC for the 2025 season.
+In January 2026, he once again re-signed with the club for another season.